Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Varying to Reach Optimality

 \section{Varying $\beta$ to Reach Optimality}

 In this section, we discuss how to vary the inverse temperature $\beta$ to infinity with time so that the Gibbs sampling algorithm (used to update virtual caches) converges to the optimizer of \eqref{eqn:objective-function}.
-The intuition is that this, combined with Algorithm~\ref{algorithm:real-cache-update-algorithm} used for real cache update, will achieve optimal time-average expected cache hit rate for problem \eqref{eqn:asymptotic-target}.
+Here the intuition is that, Gibbs sampling with increasing $\beta$, combined with Algorithm~\ref{algorithm:real-cache-update-algorithm} for real cache update, will achieve optimal time-average expected cache hit rate for problem \eqref{eqn:asymptotic-target}.

 Let us define